[2025 Edition] Enjoy the original scenery of Japan! A comprehensive guide to Gero Onsen Gassho Village

 If you're tired after exploring Gassho Village and the hot spring town, come and relax at Suimeikan, a long-established inn in Gero.
 The thick spring water is known as "beauty water" and welcomes many guests from both Japan and abroad.

-Another attraction is that you can choose your meal according to your preference, whether it be Japanese, Western, or Chinese.
+Another attraction is that you can choose your meal according to your preference, such as Japanese, Western, or Chinese.
 You can also enjoy Hida beef and natto-eating pork, which are specialties of the Hida region.

 This accommodation is conveniently located just a 3-minute walk from Gero Station.